Parli/hackathon-trip-planner/README.md

   // e.g. e.g. Chinese Restaurant, Aerospace Museum, Bed and Breakfast, Historical Landmark, Natural Landmark, etc.
   description: string // Short description about the place
   photos: string[] // URLs of pictures of the place
+  address: string // Full address of the place including number, street, city, country and zip code if available
   coordinates: { // Exact location of the place
     latitude: number
     longitude: number